 - There are a number of special sources of funding (scholarships, etc.) specifically targeting students who study abroad.
 See our Financial Information section for more information.

-For students who have general questions about UO study abroad programs, you may refer them to Drop-In Advising (11:00 am to 2:00 pm weekdays during the regular teaching weeks of fall, winter, and spring terms, except for exams periods and breaks), or to make an advising appointment by calling (541) 346-3207.
+For students who have general questions about UO study abroad programs, you may refer them to Drop-In Advising (11:00 am to 2:00 pm weekdays during the regular teaching weeks of fall, winter, and spring terms, except for exams periods and breaks, and held in the EMU Mills International Center), or to make an advising appointment by calling (541) 346-3207.

 All UO students participating in UO-sponsored study abroad programs or global internships that are ten weeks or longer in duration will automatically meet the "International Cultures" (IC) multicultural requirement.
 In some cases, students in shorter programs may meet it as well.
 (Students selecting shorter programs should consult with their program coordinator for questions about the IC requirement.)